 That was all 22 years ago!
 Today, there are over 100,000 online stores in the U.S. alone.
 Internet giants like Amazon, ebay, and the like have changed the way that the world buys products.
 It is easier than ever for retailers of all shapes and sizes to offer their inventory online.
 It is no longer a question as to whether or not you should have an e-commerce store.
 The question is, what do you need to be doing now to prepare your online store for the future?

 Today’s customers are highly educated about the product they are looking for.
 They want a seamless interaction with your brand, no matter what platform they are on.
-If they pull up your website they want to see what inventory you have, in real time.
-They want to be able to buy on your website and pick up the item in store.
-They also want to be able to return their online purchase in store.
+If they pull up your website they want to see what inventory you have, in real-time.
+They want to be able to buy on your website and pick up the item in-store.
+They also want to be able to return their online purchases in-store.
 They even want to be able to ask questions and get quick, accurate information on social media platforms like Twitter and Facebook.
-The piece to this equation is that according to recent statistics 50% of these customers do all of these things from their mobile phone.
+The piece to this equation is that according to recent statistics 50% of these customers do all of these things from their mobile phones.

 Did you know that $0.36 of every dollar spent in stores is influenced by a digital interaction that a customer has with your brand?
 That’s estimated to be 1.1 Trillion dollars per year of retail spending in the U.S. alone.

 So what do you need to get started in this digital era?

 - Employees managing customer interactions within your social media accounts.

 - Real-time inventory control from your Point of Sale system to your online store.